-One of the primary objectives of the Community Services Officer (CSO) and Media Relations Officer is to engage, mentor, guide and empower the youth of our community to be positive contributing citizens of the City of Woodstock.
+One of the primary objectives of the Community Services Special Constable (CSO) is to provide crime prevention and public safety education to the community.
+The CSO delivers educational programs to the 14 Elementary Schools in the City of Woodstock.
+Some of the programs are the Values, influences and peers (V.I.P/grade 6), an Introduction to Police, Bike Safety, Railway Safety, Bus Safety, Internet Safety and Anti Bullying Safety.
+The CSO is in schools to engage, mentor, guide and empower the youth of our community to be positive contributing citizens of the City of Woodstock.

-The CSO is an integral part of the Oxford County Injury Prevention Team (OCIPT) which is a partnership of services to educate the public with Injury prevention, education and strategy campaigns.
+The CSO is an integral part of the Oxford County Injury Prevention Team (OCIPT) which is a partnership of services to educate the public with Injury prevention strategy campaigns.

 Constable Tyler Allard

 Highschool Resource Officer

 Constable Tyler Allard is assigned to the full-time position of High School Resource Officer.
 The goal of this position is to work with students, teachers, school administrators, School Board officials, parents, other police officers and the community to establish and maintain healthy, safe schools.
 The second, and equally important role, is to bridge the gap between students and the police.
 This role includes connecting with the students as a mentor and role model, providing an approachable means to communicate with the police in a less formal, non -threatening environment.